markuspluna/OBXwhitepaper/Whitepaper.md

 Decentralizing our service allows us to make it more flexible and efficient than the incumbent system, while still retaining a similar level of security.
 The elements of a decentralized system that are most important to us are:

 - *Proof of ownership*
-The public and collective nature of a decentralized ledger mean individuals can't misrepresent what they own on the ledger, including assets and smart contracts.
+The public and collective nature of a decentralized ledger means individuals can't misrepresent what they own on the ledger, including assets and smart contracts.
 This allows us to easily verify asset ownership and ensure smart contracts are set up correctly.
 The result is that the consumer's need for middlemen to handle counterparty risk is greatly reduced.

 - *Accessibility*
 Decentralized networks are incredibly accessible.
 They are run by a network of nodes situated around the globe, and any individual can connect to the network or become one of the nodes.
 On top of this, Stellar has an exchange functionality built into its network.
 The open nature of this system means that consumers no longer require a third party to host an electronic exchange and provide them access to it.
 Additionally, it opens the market to new parties that find it difficult to access incumbent markets.
 Finally, the lack of reliance on third parties to provide market access combined with the flexibility of our derivative writing protocol allows consumers to write new kinds of derivatives, potentially creating new markets.